pathy123/MonitoreQueue-assignment/README.md

 # Solution-
+Below are the tools you can use
+1. Slack
+2. AWS Lambda
+3. YAML

 Slack as a communication platform between teams, sending a notification to a team Slack channel is a good way to integrate between the alarting system and team communication.

 Created template.yaml file as per requirement given the number to monitor